Question: What are the Effects of Selecting Poor Quality Material for Construction?

 Answer: Choosing poor quality materials for construction can lead to structural issues, increased maintenance costs, reduced energy efficiency, decreased property value, and potential safety hazards, undermining the overall integrity and longevity of the building.

-What are the Effects of Selecting Poor Quality Material for Construction?
 The Price of Choosing Lower Quality Materials

 From the towering skyscrapers to the houses lining our neighborhoods, construction materials lay the foundation of our built environment.
 As builders and homeowners alike consider costs and timeline, the temptation to opt for cheaper materials can loom large.
 But what happens when we compromise on material quality?
 Let’s delve into the pitfalls.